xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

      `pvxvyvzbe.`

 See how the storage is allocated?
 Simple, huh?
-Note also that the entry point, "MAIN," comes out in the right place.
+Note also that the entry point, `MAIN`, comes out in the right place.

 For the record, a "real" compiler would also have a  symbol table to record the variables being used.
 Normally,  the  symbol table